asorius/TCPizzabase/README.md

 Pizzas should be able to be filtered by name, brand, or country by the user.

 Anonymous user can: sign up, login, see pizzas with images ratings.
-Logged in user can: add new pizza with a rating and image, or add their image and rating to already existing pizza.
+Logged in user can: add new pizza with a rating and image, or add their own image and rating to already existing pizza.

 ## Setup

 1. `npm install`
 2. Create a PostgreSQL database, or use an existing one.
 3. Setup `.env` files in `client` and `server` based on `.env.example` files.
-4. Connect your own Firebase app.
+4. NOT REQUIRED: To run front-end connect your own Firebase app.
 Add `serviceAccountKey.json` in servers `/firebase` directory.

 ## Tests